You've heard it all before.

 And the ones you miss?

-They become a constant reminder of where you feel short
+They become a constant reminder of where you fell short

 The brain has a way of focusing on what you didn't do